RN0311/conversational-styles/README.md

 # Conversational Styles
 This repository contains features engineered from the transcripts of spoken conversations from the SwitchBoard datasets.
-I calculated various linguistic, paralinguistics, and prosodic features to understand
+I calculated various linguistic, paralinguistics, and acoustic features to understand
 The conversation's style and classification of which conversation falls under high consideration and high involvement, as per Deborah Tannen's theory.